Te-k/sdanalyzer/README.md

 ## Installation

-You can install sdanalyzer directly from [pypi](https://pypi.org/project/sdanalyzer/) : `pip install sdanalyze`.
+You can install sdanalyzer directly from [pypi](https://pypi.org/project/sdanalyzer/) : `pip install sdanalyzer`.

 You can also download the code from the git repository, and install it from the source code :